 Whether you are are seasoned railroader or a first timer, a tourist railroad can offer a great chance to relive a little American history and enjoy the spectacular sights this country has to offer.
-When planning your next trip or vacation, you can turn to ScenicRailExcursions.com for the latest in tourist railroading and scenic train rides.
+When planning your next trip or vacation, you can turn to ScenicRailExcursions.com for the latest in tourist railroading and train travel in the USA.

 So, before your train leaves the station, just pick the state or region you would like to visit, and climb aboard.
 And, don’t forget to visit those gift shops that help support the tourist railroads and museums.